simulation-optimization/PyPRS/files/How to Use PyPRS.md

 After setting up the Ray cluster, users can run PyPRS on the head node using the same process described in <a href="#h1">**Running PyPRS on a Single Computer**</a>.
 ## 📖 Notes

 PyPRS enables users to run procedures via scripts, alongside the GUI.
 This supports varied user needs and allows easy integration into automated workflows or complex computational pipelines.
-For more details, please go to <a href="Scripts for Invoking the Procedures in PyPRS.md">Scripts for Invoking the Procedures in PyPRS</a>.
+For detailed guidance on using scripts, please go to <a href="Scripts for Invoking the Procedures in PyPRS.md">Scripts for Invoking the Procedures in PyPRS</a>.

 <p align="right"><a href="./Output.md"> Proceed to Output</a></p>